arturolei/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

 *Mobile first means to design the layout with the mobile layout in mind first and then work up to the desktop layout.
-Desktop first is the opposite*
+Desktop first is the opposite, focus on building the desktop layout first and then building the mobile layout.*

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 *`font-size:62.5%` in the `html` sets the `font-size` relative to the user's browser; using this value makes calculation of font sizes easier to do with `rem` units, as `rem` units are units relative to that root element value.
-Using 62.5% for `font-size` allows us, in effect, to have it so that `1rem` can be `10px`*
+Using 62.5% for `font-size` in `html` allows us, in effect, to have it so that `1rem` can be `10px` and `1.6rem` is `16px`*

 4. How would you describe preprocessing to someone new to CSS?

 *Preprocessing allows us to write CSS rules in a more human readable logical format (sometimes across several files) that is then "compiled" into a single CSS document.
 Instead of writing long convoluted CSS style rules like `.class1 .class2 selector1 selector2 id` we can nest or group sets of associated rules together, along with media queries. *

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 *My favorite concept in preprocessing is nesting, followed by variables.
 The concept that gives me the most trouble are mixins; not because I do not understand them and what they do, but I have trouble understanding when strategically to best deploy them*

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.